Bofner/SMS-Tonbow-Engine/CONVENTIONS.md

 # Tonbow Engine Conventions
 This is list of all conventions maintained throughout the Tonbow Engine in order to make code more understandable.
+CONVENTIONS.md is not required reading.
+Most of the patterns of conventions should be easy to pick up.
+This document exists simply as a place to establish and check on conventions.

 Register values are used in the following way for commented code:
 ```